rmquimby/Astronomical_Techniques/README.md

 # Astronomical Techniques

-This repository contains tutorials that were developed for the ASTR 350 (undergraduate) and ASTR 680 (graduate) astronomical techniques courses at [San Diego State University (SDSU)](https://www.sdsu.edu).
+This repository contains tutorials that I developed for the ASTR 350 (undergraduate) and ASTR 680 (graduate) astronomical techniques courses at [San Diego State University (SDSU)](https://www.sdsu.edu).
 Each tutorial consists of an